John Gruber remarked that image syntax was his biggest mistake with Markdown, and mentioned an alternative:

 / and the first few letters of the file you’d like to add.
 Then, select and hit return and, voila!

 - Content block references must begin at the start of an empty line

 - You may specify a caption in quotes or parentheses (This will be ignored when used where it does not have an immediate purpose, such as with .txt files)

-- Only files in the Library may be referenced (Dragging a file onto the editor makes a copy; Add folders to the Library in Preferences)
+- Only files in the Library may be referenced (Dragging a file onto the Editor adds a copy in the Library)

 Among many export options, iA Writer for Mac allows you to export an archive of a project containing Content Blocks.

 When you export a document that includes Content Blocks, the blocks are exported to a